IWILLCRAFT-M0d/RenderEclipse-Tools/FileFormats.md

 ## \.*XAML/\.*XML (UI) - Shattered Memories
 As per the official Microsoft documentation: ["XAML is a declarative markup language.
 As applied to the .NET programming model, XAML simplifies creating a UI for a .NET app."](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/xaml/?view=netdesktop-8.0)

 Both CLA and CUK Origins uses \*.XML for some of the interfaces, while Shattered Memories uses \*.XAML and some files uses \*.XML, but what makes it deserve a whole section is the obfuscation method.
-A further investigation will require to read game functionality, but that is far from my (IWILLCRAFT) knownledge.
+A further investigation will require to read game functionality.

 Side note: UI_Bootmenu.xml is a leftover from a debug level selector, this is know as this file is also present on Silent Hill: Origins (CUK) and thanks to a [gameplay of a prototype made by Borman (Past To Present Online/PtoPOnline) we can see it in action.](https://youtu.be/HMM1_-eVQhA?si=EgYEu4-muZHWUH8D)
 ```